 We use this data to:

-- Comply with contractual/regulatory obligations (e.g. reporting to BCC, Arts Council England)
+- Comply with contractual/regulatory obligations (e.g. reporting to CWC, Arts Council England)

 - Manage the registration/application and/or audition processes and ensembles

-- Manage student registration, participation in and progression through Services For Education programmes, including school based activities
+- Manage student registration, participation in and progression through Music Service programmes, including school based activities and online support

 - Monitor and report on student progress